 Should You Hire an SEO Pro?

-There’s no question that an ethical, or “white hat” search engine optimisation firm can work wonders for your website traffic.
+There’s no question that an ethical, or “white hat” search engine optimization firm can work wonders for your website traffic.
 However, search engine ranking isn’t something you achieve indefinitely.
-Search engines are constantly searching and ranking websites, which means you can be ranked top 10 today, and on page three of results tomorrow.
+Search engines are constantly searching and ranking websites, which means you can be ranked top 10 today, and on page 3 of results tomorrow.
 As a home business owner on a budget, maintaining the expense of an SEO firm may not be feasible, unless you’re relying solely on search engines for traffic (which you shouldn’t do).

 Patience and Persistence Are SEO Virtues